EnergyModelsX/EnergyModelsBase.jl/docs/src/manual/optimization-variables.md

 !!! note
     The majority of the variables in `EnergyModelsBase` are rate variables.
     This imples that they are calculated for either an operational period duration of 1, when indexed over operational period ``t`` or a strategic period duration of 1, when indexed over strategic period ``t_\texttt{inv}``.
-    Typical units for rates are MW for energy streams, tonne/hour for mass streams, tonne/year for strategic emissions, and €/year for operational expenditures.
+    Typical units for rates are MW for energy streams, tonne/hour for mass streams, tonne/year for strategic emissions, and €/year for operating expenses.
     In this example, the duration of an operational period of 1 corresponds to an hour, while the duration of a strategic period of 1 corresponds to a year.

     Variables that are energy/mass based have that property highlighted in the documentation below.